grammarly/rocker-compose/README.md

 Here is a list of the most common problems with multi-container applications and ways you can solve them with `rocker-compose`.

 ### Data volume containers
 By design, containers are transient.
 Most of the tools for containerized applications are built expecting your apps to respect this rule.
-Your container can be dropped and created from scratch any time.
-For example, to update the image some container is running, you have to remove container and create a new one.
+Your container can be dropped and created from scratch at any time.
+For example, to update the image some container is running, you have to remove the container and create a new one.
 This is a property of **immutable infrastructure**.
 In Docker, every container has its own dedicated file system, and by default it is removed along with the container.
 There is a `VOLUME` directive, which creates a separate data volume associated with the container that is able to persist after container removal.
 But there is no way to re-associate the old detached volume with a new container.

-A known pattern to workaround containers transient properties while not losing persistent data is to make a "data volume container" and mount its volumes to your application container.
+A known workaround for containers' transient properties while not losing persistent data is to make a "data volume container" and mount its volumes to your application container.
 ```yaml
 namespace: wordpress
 containers: